ZenBowman/roop/docs/Functions.md

 (load images/foo.jpg)
 (display)
 ```
 Will show the foo.jpg image in a new window.
+When you use the display command, the CLI will stop accepting commands unless you click on the new image and press any key.

 ### subtract
 Subtracts one image from another.